Civic Government Records

 We have a large number of catalogued photographs dating back to the 1880s.
 Reference copies are available in our reference room and many are digitized and available in our online catalogue (and we’re working to add more).
 High quality copies are also available for purchase.

-One of our larger collection of photographs was donated by the Northern Alberta Pioneer and Oldtimers’ Association (EA-10) and we have several collections from individual photographers, most notably longtime Edmonton photographer, Hubert Hollingworth.
+One of our larger collection of photographs was donated by the Northern Alberta Pioneer and Oldtimers’ Association (MS-56) and we have several collections from individual photographers, most notably longtime Edmonton photographer, Hubert Hollingworth.